firebase/quickstart-cpp/auth/testapp/readme.md

             Select the "Build Settings" tab, and click "All" to see all the build settings.
 Scroll down to "Search Paths", and add your path to "Framework Search Paths".
+  - Configure the XCode project for push messaging.
+      - Select the `Capabilities` tab in the XCode project.
+      - Switch `Push Notifications` to `On`.
   - In XCode, build & run the sample on an iOS device or simulator.
   - Phone authentication needs to launch a webview and return the results to the application.
 To do this it requires you configure a URL type to handle the